 Are there other tests that need to be done before we can decide on treatment?

-How much experience do you have treating this type of cancer?
+How much experience do you have treating melanoma?

-What is the risk of recurrence with this treatment?
+What is the risk of recurrence with each treatment?

 Over what period of time will I get this treatment?

 What should I do to get ready for the treatment?

 Who will give me the treatment?